DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice.md

 ### Mentors

 The ECT does not have a self-study element this week.
-Instead, you should use the materials below to help you plan a discussion with them ECT about this topic.
+Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-mentor-materials)